britneyting/BrightonMarineMap/README.md

 Follow [This](https://nodejs.org/en/download/) link to node's site to install.

+### Downloading The Map

+Click the green "Clone or Download" button, download the zip file, then extract it into a folder on your desktop.
+Navigate to "BrightonMarineMap-master > map" then continue on with the below instructions.

 ### Installing

-After downloading and install node we will need to install a couple libraries to allow the program to run.
+After downloading and install node and the map files we will need to install a couple libraries to allow the program to run.

 To insall the libraries, open up the search bar on your computer and type in: